-Support
+Support & FAQ

-Help and troubleshooting for Jitter Box.
+Help and troubleshooting for the Jitter Box Mac and iPhone apps.

-Last updated May 19, 2026
+Last updated June 7, 2026

 Need help with Jitter Box?
 You’re in the right place.